-Granary Arts Creative in Residence, Micol Hebron, invites you to participate in Feminist Friday, a public community event designed to provide a platform for discussion of contemporary feminist issues.
+Granary Arts Fellow, Micol Hebron, invites you to participate in Feminist Friday, a public community event designed to provide a platform for discussion of contemporary feminist issues.
 Feminist Friday encourages a pervasive and ongoing dialogue.
 The purpose is twofold: to de-stigmatize Feminism as something that is too academic, theoretical, inaccessible, classist, racist, angry, outdated or unnecessary; and to build networks of people and resources for encouraging feminist discourse and ideologies.

 It is essential that Feminist Friday is a safe environment in which people can share questions, concerns, resources, and experiences pertaining to feminism.
 Respect is a key element of the discussion.
 Participants views and experiences will differ, it is important for everyone to be able to speak their truth in an environment that is supportive, encouraging and grateful.

 Light refreshments will be provided.
 We hope you will join the discussion!

 Feminist Friday was started in March 2015 as part of the programming of Micol Hebron’s project space, The Situation Room, in Eagle Rock, CA. There have been numerous iterations of Feminist Friday since then.
 In the last year the event has expanded in scope as well as location.
 Topics have varied widely including, sexism in politics, changing one’s name in marriage, racism, allyship, what feminism means for men, concerns and struggles for transwomen, generational discord among feminists, and more.